wtsi-medical-genomics/snoopy/docs/source/guide/index.rst

 ---------------
 In Snoopy, the manual quality control is split into sessions where each session consists of:

-* A set of sequence files (BAM, CRAM) which you want to visualise simultanously.
+* A set of sequence files (BAM, CRAM) which you want to simultanously visualise.
 * A list of variant locations (SNPs or CNVs) which you want to review in the sequence files.

 A typical session is a trio (mother, father and offspring) at some called de novo sites.
 Note that you don't need to have more than one sequence file if you are concerned with only a single individual.
-Broadly, the steps to using Snoopy are:
+Broadly, Snoopy is used in the following steps:

 1. Select sequence data (BAM, CRAM) and variant file.
 2. Review each session.